 Results The results for summarization are presented in Table 7.7.
-Pre-trained model for this task is available at Hugginface 3.
-In the Single-train setup, FWSVD outperforms other methods across different compression levels by all metrics.
+In the Singletrain setup, FWSVD outperforms other methods across different compression levels by all metrics.
 However, in the Double-train pipeline, FWTTM emerges as the top performer at low ranks, while TTM excels only in the Rouge-2 metric at high ranks.
 In terms of the remaining metrics, SVD demonstrates superior performance.
 Notably, the tensor and matrix compression techniques employed in the Double-train setup exhibit improved results as compared to the baselines.